ealpago/GithubAPI/README.md

 - **Core Data**: Used for local data storage and offline access.
 - **XCTest**: Framework used for unit testing.
 - **GitHub API**: The API that provides data for the application.
--

 ## Design and Architecture

 - **OOP and POP (Protocol-Oriented Programming)**
---- The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):
+- The project leverages both Object-Oriented Programming (OOP) and Protocol-Oriented Programming (POP):

----OOP: The app's structure follows classic object-oriented principles like encapsulation and inheritance, making the codebase modular and easy to maintain.
+- OOP: The app's structure follows classic object-oriented principles like encapsulation and inheritance, making the codebase modular and easy to maintain.

----POP: Protocols define the essential behaviors of different components, making the system flexible and promoting code reuse.
+- OP: Protocols define the essential behaviors of different components, making the system flexible and promoting code reuse.

 - **SOLID Principles**
 ---The app adheres to the SOLID design principles: